 The best men’s leather jackets have an uncanny kind of power.
 They manage to evoke cool confidence, romance, daring, and dynamism—all at the same time.

-So whether you’ll settle for nothing less than a legendary biker jacket, or if you’re on the hunt for an elegant field jacket, here are the best leather jackets and the different leather jacket styles for men.
+So whether you’ll settle for nothing less than a legendary biker jacket, or if you’re on the hunt for an elegant field jacket, here are the best leather jackets for men.
 Iconic, timeless, and comfortable, these ride-or-die jackets will have your back and last you for years to come.